 Every injury is an opportunity to learn something about your body and how to train in a more optimal way.

 Franziska: I almost do not dare to ask: What should we do when we are injured but absolutely must perform?

-As a therapist, I can only emphasise to work with your body and not against it.
+As a therapist, I can only emphasise working with your body and not against it.
 Accept your body’s limitations and work within your own body’s capacity so you can enjoy more of what you love doing!